 In 2018 the concept of credibility itself is under siege.
-No one put it better than Alexander Nix, the then-CEO of Cambridge Analytica, in recorded conversation with undercover reporters released on March 19.
+No one put it better than Alexander Nix, the then-CEO of Cambridge Analytica, in a recorded conversation with undercover reporters released on March 19.
 After bragging about how his firm can entrap political candidates in bribery schemes and prostitution rings, Nix said something that is relatively obvious to anyone who has been following election news over the past year: “these are things that don’t necessarily need to be true as long as they are believed.”

 Nix’s words refer to scurrilous political rumor, but they could apply to any of the fake news that passes daily through Facebook users’ newsfeeds, spreading spurious accounts of nonexistent terror threats, long-discredited “scientific” studies, and pedophile sex rings in pizzeria basements.
 This kind of misinformation is not just poisonous because it is incorrect, it is poisonous because it infects our confidence in the institutions that have helped us curate fact from fiction, and understand what is truth and what is a lie.
 And on Facebook, it spreads literally at lightning speed, with no way for informed or reasonable people to stop or slow it.